 - Write down how much time there is between your contractions and how long each one lasts.
 If you have a smartphone you can use the timer function.

 - If you're having a home birth, let your midwife know you think labour has started.

 - If you have other children and have arranged a babysitter, let your babysitter know.

-- Check you have everything you need – packed bag if you’re going to hospital, car keys or taxi number and money to pay for the parking meter or taxi.
+- Check you have everything you need.
+If you’re going to hospital make sure you have your bag, car keys or taxi number and money to pay for the parking meter or taxi.